-Helps in Weight Loss
+Aids Weight Loss

-1. Filling up on fluids suppresses appetite.
+- Filling up on fluids suppresses appetite.

-2. Having plenty of liquids boosts metabolism.
+- Research suggests plenty of liquids boosts metabolism.

 Who is at Risk for Nocturia?

 In one study, nearly half of the overweight participants reported having to get up to relieve themselves at least once during the night.
-The study concluded that ovesity increases the likelihood of experiencing nocturia.
+The study concluded that obesity increases the likelihood of experiencing nocturia.

 Patients with heart disease need their sleep, and waking up at night to urinate can be disruptive and damaging to their health.
-To make matters worse, these patients are also more likely to experience nocturia, potentially due to side effects medication.
+To make matters worse, these patients are also more likely to experience nocturia, potentially due to the side effects of medication.

-Benign Prostatic Hypertrophy:
+Benign Prostatic Hypertrophy